paulhenri-l/resty/README.md

 ## Configuration

 Out of the box Resty works without needing you to configure anything.
-But if you want to change the defaults you can do in your config.exs file.
+But if you want to change the defaults you can do it in your config.exs file.
 Configurable options can be found in the [documentation](https://hexdocs.pm/resty/Resty.html).

 ## Usage